awesomeeng/zephjs/docs/API.md

 transform function.

-Using this method to define a property is strictly optional, but it will save having to buildout an onCreate() method and set properties there.
+Using this method to define a property is strictly optional, but it will save having to build out an onCreate() method and set properties there.

 The initial value passed in is set ONLY IF the element does not already have a value set for the property.